 DOTA 2 Lounge:

-Of all of the online betting sites for DOTA 2 it should be no surprise that DOTA 2 Lounge is highly regarded in the DOTA 2 world as the best betting website, it was created in 2013 by Borewik.
+Of all of the online betting sites for Dota 2 it should be no surprise that DOTA 2 Lounge is highly regarded in the Dota 2 world as one of the best betting websites; DOTA 2 Lounge was created in 2013 by Borewik.
 Combining both item betting as well as game betting, the site is innovative in its ability to show live streams of matches.
 As one of the oldest online bookmakers for DOTA 2 out there, DOTA 2 Lounge commands a great deal of respect in the gaming world, returning customers as well as new customers flock to use the betting site resulting in a great reward ratio.
 The interface is simple, user friendly and optimised for mobile usage.
-While is it difficult to fault this ultimate DOTA 2 betting website, the huge number of users at any one time can occasionally result in slow response speed.
+While is it difficult to fault this ultimate Dota 2 betting website, the huge number of users at any one time can occasionally result in slow response speed.

-Due to the increased popularity of DOTA 2 betting, many of the top eSports markets are adding this game into their portfolio.
-The eSports hub hosted by Pinnaclesports fits into this category and it is now recognised as a top bookmaker for DOTA 2.
-They provide live updates, tournament coverage and the latest DOTA 2 odds.
+Due to the increased popularity of Dota 2 betting, many of the top eSports markets are adding this game into their portfolio.
+The eSports hub hosted by Pinnacle (or check out PinnacleSports) fits into this category and it is now recognised as the top bookmaker for DOTA 2.
+They provide live updates, tournament coverage and the latest Dota 2 odds.